-Web: www.ubalt.edu/housing
+Web: https://housing.ubalt.edu/

-While the University does not offer on-campus housing, there are many great housing options all around UB Midtown.
-If you live near campus, you'll not only be steps from classes, but also close to your friends and all the conveniences and luxuries city life provides.
+While the University does not offer on-campus housing, there are many great housing options all around UBalt midtown.
+If you live near campus, you will not only be steps from classes but also close to your friends and all the conveniences and luxuries city life provides.

-Buildings near campus that are home to large numbers of UB students include the Varsity, Fitzgerald at UB Midtown, Sutton Place, Queen Anne Belvedere and the Professional Arts Building.
-For more information, visit www.ubalt.edu/housing.
+Buildings near campus that are home to large numbers of UBalt students include the Varsity, Fitzgerald at UBalt Midtown, Sutton Place, Queen Anne Belvedere and the Professional Arts Building.
+For more information, visit the UBalt Housing website.